simchikoops/Smike/Project.md

 # Story

 "IN OLD JAPAN the gates of hell have opened.
 Unseen demons drag mortals to their doom.
-Only you and your heroes can save them."
+Only your heroes can save them."

 # Boss images
 - https://ukiyo-e.org/image/kruml/warriors47#&gid=1&pid=1